How 1 Simple Mistake Increases Your Customers' Trust

 But being told to be authentic is as triggering to a writer as a red flag to a bull.

-Because one of the hardest things for a business to do is to admit it has a weakness, a problem, a challenge or made a mistake.
+One of the hardest things for a business to do is to admit it has a weakness, a problem, a challenge, or made a mistake.

 They post content that sing their praises